artsy/hokusai/README.md

 3) [Git](https://git-scm.com/)

+Git is not necessarily required, but recommended in order to tag container images with the SHA1 of the git commit when it is built.
+If you use homebrew, install git with `brew install git`.

 If you installed Docker for Mac, `docker-compose` is also installed.
 Otherwise install with: `(sudo) pip install docker-compose`.

 ## Setup

-Install Hokusai with `(sudo) pip install hokusai` and `hokusai` will be installed on your PATH.
+Install Hokusai with `(sudo) pip install hokusai` and `hokusai` will be installed on your `PATH`.

 Ensure the environment variables `$AWS_ACCESS_KEY_ID`, `$AWS_SECRET_ACCESS_KEY`, `$AWS_DEFAULT_REGION` and optionally, `$AWS_ACCOUNT_ID` are set in your shell.

 Run `hokusai configure` to install and configure kubectl.
 You'll need to provide the kubectl version matching your Kubernetes deployments, as well as the S3 bucket name and key of your org's kubectl config file.

-Development: to build from this repo, clone it and then run `(sudo) pip install --upgrade .`

 To enable bash autocompletion: `eval "$(_HOKUSAI_COMPLETE=source hokusai)"`